Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 ```sql
 SELECT * FROM test1;
 ```

+## Run a Spark Job
+The Alluxio bootstrap also takes care of setting up EMR for you.
+Follow the steps in our Alluxio on Spark [documentation]({{ '/en/compute/Spark.html#examples-use-alluxio-as-input-and-output' | relativize_url }}) to get started.

 ## Customization
 Tuning of Alluxio properties can be done in a few different locations.
 Depending on which service needs tuning, EMR